 The Cons: High APRs and Low Credit Limits

-Of course, as with most things in life, not everything about the First PREMIER credit cards is all rainbows and unicorns.
-For the most part, however, the cons presented by the First PREMIER stable of cards are inherent in just about any unsecured subprime credit card, and they aren’t necessarily limited to First PREMIER.
+Of course, as with most things in life, not everything about PREMIER Bankcard® credit cards is all rainbows and unicorns.
+For the most part, however, the cons presented by the cards are inherent in just about any unsecured subprime credit card, and they aren’t necessarily limited to PREMIER Bankcard®.

-Another negative you’ll experience with a First PREMIER card will be the fees associated with opening and maintaining your credit card account, starting with the one-time program fee charged when you open your account.
-You’ll also see an annual fee, the size of which will vary with the size of your credit limit.
+Another negative you’ll experience with a PREMIER Bankcard® card will be the fees associated with opening and maintaining your credit card account, starting with the one-time program fee charged when you open your account.
+You’ll also see an annual fee, the size of which will vary with the size of your opening credit limit.
 Expect to pay at least $75 for the first year’s annual fee.

-3 Additional Credit Card Options for Bad Credit
+3 Additional Credit Card Options For Bad Credit

 For all that the cons may be similar across the subprime credit card market, that doesn’t mean each card is the same as the next.
 You should consider all of your options before choosing a card to ensure you select the best card for your individual financial situation and credit-rebuilding needs.

 Among our other expert-rated options for credit cards for bad credit are other unsecured credit cards, store credit accounts, and secured credit cards, with something designed to help just about any credit scenario.